 Should electric cars get a pass for helping to fund the transportation infrastructure?
 Having worked for DOT’s for over 30 years, I do believe that common roads and bridges, managed by government and funded by taxes and fees, are the fairest and most sensible way to maintain a transportation network.
 One need only look at the numerous private bridge companies, canal companies, and toll road companies that operated in the 19th century, all of which went bankrupt or out of business, leaving their wreckage to the management of the state.
 I presume some investors made a profit and the facilities operated in good condition for a while.
 Ultimately, this failed business model led to the incorporation of state highway departments and the establishment of steady funding, e.g., the gas tax in 1919.
 But I digress.

 The first step is to register your charging station with the Commonwealth as an Alternative Fuels storage tank, using a Form REV-822.
 We did that in October 2019 and had the permit gone through, we would have received an Account ID.
-We are still waiting for the Account ID.
+We finally received our ID in Late April 2021.
 Then we would complete and submit an Alternative Fuels Tax Report, a form DMF-101, with a check, perhaps monthly.
 The form never really says.
 This process covers “natural gas, compressed natural gas, liquefied natural gas, liquid propane gas, liquefied petroleum gas, alcohols, gasoline-alcohol mixtures containing at least 85 percent alcohol by volume, hydrogen, hythane, electricity, and any other fuel used to propel motor vehicles on the public highways which is not taxable as fuels or liquid fuels under Chapter 90.”
 Wood is not mentioned.
 (Yes, there were wood-powered cars.)
 Nor is the wood tax rate provided (by the cord?
 How many cords could a Cord burn if a Cord could burn wood?).

 After waiting a year, we completed a DMF-101 for 2019 and one for 2020 and sent in our calculated taxes.
 Our charger does not have a meter on it, so I had to estimate our kWh usage into the Leaf.
 Each time we charged the Leaf, I recorded the miles travelled and the miles-per-kWh recorded in the car.
 That yielded the kWh used.
 I kept a log for each charge and totalled the kWh for years 2019 and 2020.
 Klugey, but workable.